What is Apache Flink

 Apache Flink Architecture

-Flink ingests events from event streams and performs computations, state updates, or external actions.
-Stateful processing enables implementing logic that relies on the history of events.
+Ingest events from streams and perform computations, state updates, or external actions.
+Stateful processing enables logic based on event history.

 Unified Stream and Batch Processing

-Apache Flink's unified batch and stream processing simplifies development efforts by allowing developers to write code that handles both batch and stream processing within a single programming model.
-This promotes code reuse and consistency in data processing logic.
+Write code that handles both batch and stream processing within a single programming model.
+Promotes code reuse and consistency.

 Stateful Computations